leonstel/leonstel.github.io/drafts/gmap3.md

 - Subject
 - BehaviourSubject

 I have chosen a behaviour subject.
-A behaviour subject will trigger the subscription callback with the initial value
+A behaviour subject will trigger the subscription callback with the initial value when it is subscribed to.
+This means that if you call `Store.changed('prop1')` the subscribe will immediately trigger and gives the current value back.
+So this first time calling even happens if the `prop1` property of the Store has not been changed yet.

 [rxjs documentation](https://www.learnrxjs.io/)